reduxjs/redux/docs/usage/UsageWithTypescript.md

 :::caution

-If you are using `typescript-eslint`, the `@typescript-eslint/ban-types` rule might report an error if you use `{}` for the dispatch value.
+If you are using `typescript-eslint`, the `@typescript-eslint/no-empty-object-type` rule (formerly part of `@typescript-eslint/ban-types`) might report an error if you use `{}` for the dispatch value.
 The recommended changes it makes are incorrect and will break your Redux store types, you should disable the rule for this line and keep using `{}`.

 :::